The two most important jobs you have as a business owner is getting business and getting paid.

 Being a bill collector is one the toughest jobs you’ll have as an entrepreneur.

-But if you take control of the situation up front, you can minimize any delays with payments; using a Financial Model Portfolio Building program can help you achieve all of your financial goals.
+But if you take control of the situation up front, you can minimize any delays with payments.
 The key thing to do is make sure you are not hit with any surprises.
 Does your customer pay vendors net 45?
 You need to know.
 Here are some tips that I have used to in my business to manage cash flow:

 1) Make sure you understand at the signing of a contract the procedure for getting paid.

 Ask about their accounts payable policy.
 Ask about whether you can be paid via electronic funds transfer, you get your money much faster this way.
 Then make sure you understand what you need to do to facilitate getting you payment.

 - How does your invoice need to be formatted?

 - Does your EIN number need to appear on the invoice?

 - Do you need to file a W-9 IRS form to become a new vendor?

 - Do you need to have an EDI system in place to get paid?